rishabhsinha1/OCI/Federated_User.md

 ![image](https://github.com/user-attachments/assets/c4ae9c97-2073-4393-ad1f-0f7f0b2b17a2)

-After adding , we can all the details will be filled but the sign on URL is not filled
+After adding , we can see all the details will be filled but the sign on URL is not filled

 ![image](https://github.com/user-attachments/assets/7e1bd859-4c66-4499-a8ab-e3a13df73633)